One unit of credit equals four semester hours.

 Project Management teaches students the art and science of project management as applied to a variety of business and technology settings.
 Students will learn and practice project techniques that relate to the five phases of project management-initiating, planning, executing, monitoring and controlling, and closing projects.
-The program allows students to immediately practice course concepts in various activities where they will create key project documents including a business case, project charter, scope statement, WBS, and a project plan.
+The program allows students to immediately practice course concepts in various activities in which they will create key project documents including a business case, project charter, scope statement, WBS and a project plan.

 MBA 532 Sustainable Business Management Using the Triple Bottom Line

-Underlying the broad concept of sustainability is the notion that organizations need to focus on the value they add (or destroy) in environmental and social areas, in addition to the economic value they generate - the “Triple Bottom Line.”
+Underlying the broad concept of sustainability is the notion that organizations need to focus on the value they add (or destroy) in environmental and social areas, in addition to the economic value they generate - the “triple bottom line.”
 This course deepens a manager’s understanding of the concepts of sustainability and the triple bottom line and why they are important to all stakeholders, especially shareholders.
-Students will learn the standards and frameworks for applying these concepts to business, and become knowledgeable of the efforts underway to develop global “one report” requirements and standards.
+Students will learn the standards and frameworks for applying these concepts to business, and learn about outgoing efforts to develop global "one report" requirements and standards.
 This course also explores the role of governance in managing the triple bottom line, and in meeting mandatory and recommended sustainability reporting requirements.
-Prerequisites: BUS 261 and BUS 262 or equivalent and BUS 340 or equivalent.
+Prerequisites: BUS 261 and BUS 262 or equivalent; BUS 340 or equivalent.
+Offered online.

 MBA 545 Financial Statements Analysis

 This course is designed to introduce students to the analysis of financial statements using ratios and modern financial theory.
 Emphasis will be on determining the health of an organization and the impact of certain events on the business and its financial statements.